Background

 Lexis Nexis Expert Research On-Demand is another popular research tool.
 This source of custom research services is derived from the Lexis Nexis acquisition of IDEX which had accumulated a large document repository of expert witness documents.
 EROD offer a la carte access to individual CVs, transcripts and other relevant expert documents without the need for a LexisNexis account.
 In addition, EROD offers custom research services including testimonial history reports, enhanced challenge reports, professional discipline searches and searches for articles written by experts.

 Many forward-thinking law firms and legal organizations implement systems to capture and share this type of research internally for the benefit of their lawyers and researchers.
-Courtroom Insight’s Expert Witness Knowledge Management Solution is the leading product to offer this functionality.
+Courtroom Insight’s Enterprise Subscriptions is the leading product to offer this functionality.
 In the alternative, firms may design and build their own custom applications.

 [↑] Top

-For those interested in a more thorough examination of expert witness research topics and sources, please review the following sources:
+For those interested in a more thorough examination of expert witness research topics and sources, please review the following source:

-Expert Witness Research Methods and Data Sources – Comprehensive survey of 580 legal professionals who regularly perform retain and research expert witnesses.
+2023 Expert Witness Research Methods & Selection Trends – Comprehensive survey of 956 legal professionals who regularly perform retain and research expert witnesses.

 [↑] Top